Greetings Lexington Community,

 Last year at this time, I quoted the Little League International Mission Statement:

 Little League believes in the power of youth baseball and softball to teach life lessons that build stronger individuals and communities.

-One additional bit of normalcy we found in 2020 was in recognizing some of our star LLL athletes for their exceptional contributions to their respective teams.
+Closing out the year, we were fortunate to once again to be able to recognize some of our Little League players for their tremendous contributions to our program.
 Every year the Lions Club of Lexington presents awards to 4 players, 2 from baseball and 2 from softball, for their on-field performance, their determination, their sportsmanship, and their passion for the sport.
-While this year’s presentation was conducted via Zoom, there was still a tremendous turnout to recognize the following players:
+While this year’s presentation was conducted via Zoom, there was still a fantastic turnout to recognize the following players: